carmine560/trading-assistant/README.md

 ### Encrypt Configuration File

-The GnuPG-encrypted configuration file, `%LOCALAPPDATA%\trading-assistant\HYPERSBI2\trading_assistant.ini.gpg`, stores the configurations.
-By default, `trading_assistant.py` uses the default key pair of GnuPG.
-However, you can also specify a key fingerprint as the value of the `fingerprint` option in the `General` section in your configuration file.
+This script stores its configuration in a GnuPG-encrypted file at `%LOCALAPPDATA%\trading-assistant\trading_assistant.ini.gpg`.
+By default, the script uses your default GnuPG key.
+To use a different key, specify its fingerprint in the `General` section of your configuration file.

 ### Complete Action Argument